-A. Bladder Cancer (must meet all):

-- 1. Currently receiving medication via PA Health & Wellness benefit and documentation supports positive response to therapy or the Continuity of Care policy (PA.LTSS.PHAR.01) applies; - 2.
+- A. Bladder Cancer (must meet all): - Currently receiving medication via PA Health & Wellness benefit and documentation supports positive response to therapy or the Continuity of Care policy (PA.PHARM.01) applies; - 2.
 Member is responding positively to therapy; - 3.
 Member has not yet received a total of 6 doses; - 4.
+For brand Valstar requests, member must use generic valrubicin, unless contraindicated or clinically significant adverse effects are experienced; - 5.
 If request is for a dose increase, request meets one of the following (a or b): - a.
 New dose does not exceed 800 mg per week; - b.
 New dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).